 Outside Counsel Management 101: How Often Should You Review the Performance of Your Outside Counsel?

-Whether you task outside counsel with predictable ongoing requirements, or you and your team send work out on an ad hoc basis, you need metrics to track performance as well as processes to keep your budget in line and deliverables appropriate.
+Whether you task outside counsel with predictable ongoing requirements or you and your team send work out ad hoc, you need metrics to track performance and processes to keep your budget in line and deliverables appropriate.

-Developing a systematic way to approach performance review can eliminate some financial uncertainty, assist your project managers and identify key performance indicators (KPIs) to measure efficacy.
-Good reviews can help you purge, if necessary, or overhaul the process you use with counsel to make it work better and more efficiently for you.
+Developing a systematic approach to performance review can eliminate some financial uncertainty, assist your project managers, and identify key performance indicators (KPIs) to measure efficacy.
+Good reviews can help you purge, if necessary, or overhaul the process you use with counsel to make it work better and more efficiently.

-There is no hard and fast rule regarding the ideal timing or depth of your review.
+There is no hard and fast rule regarding your review’s ideal timing or depth.
 These elements will depend on diverse factors, such as:

-• The size and scale of your own team.
-Do you have a Chief Operating Officer or Legal Operations Manager in house or not?
+• The size and scale of your team.
+Do you have a Chief Operating Officer or Legal Operations Manager in-house?

 • The length and stability of the relationship you have developed.
 For instance, have you worked with counsel for years and automated many aspects of the relationship, or are you still getting to know one another and trying to figure out how to work together?